Skip to main content Skip to secondary navigation

 Ireland (she/her) is from Vancouver, Canada, and her lifelong proximity to coastal and forest ecosystems inspires her research interests.
 Her primary focus is studying the effects of climate and land change on forest ecosystems using an interdisciplinary, conservation-based approach.
 Ireland’s background is in GIS, federal environmental emergency response, and public outreach.

-Hobbies: Hiking, gardening, and collecting records
+Hobbies: Hiking, gardening, fermenting, and collecting records

 Kylie Wadkowski